nwoetzel/wp-cli-polylang/README.md

     home           Gets the site homepage URL in the specified language language       Adds, gets information or remove a language languages      Prints the languages currently available
+    getlang        Get the language of a post or a term as slug set            Sets a post or a term to the specified language trans          Associate terms or post as translations